 - A quarterback rarely plays defense, while a setter plays it constantly.

-- Setters often improvise on the fly, while quarterbacks usually get to run the play they called.
+- Setters often have to improvise on the fly, while quarterbacks usually get to run the play they called.

 Setters are also leaders, of course.

 Football and volleyball are very similar sports (even Brett Favre says so).
 Maybe we should use that to help elevate the profile of the sport – at least in the US where football is king.